rrobbes/EngineeringOfMobileSystemsV2/L5-Flashcard/README.md

 - allow for the edition of an existing card
 - allow for the renaming of a deck

 The main application should allow to select a deck either for reviewing flashcards, or to edit the deck.
-Any change to the data structure should persist if you leave the application.
+Any change to the data structure should persist if you leave the screen (e.g., if you switch from reviewing one card deck to reviewer another one).
 Hint: give an id to components to allow the name of a deck to be edited.
+Note that at this stage, we don't know enough (yet) to make changes to the data persist if you leave or relaunch the application.

 ## Going further
 After this you can go further, in the following ways: